couchbaselabs/CapellaDataStudioBuilds/my-website/docs/Synthetic-Data/schemaBuilder.md

   - Deeply nested JSON supported
 - Field Names with a double dash prefix will be treated as a Primary Key
   - When Generating Datasets, these keys will also be exported and will be saved as localStore/SyntheticData/DataSets/schemaName.pk file
-  - Prinary Keys can be specified only in fields in root document
+  - Primary Keys can be specified only in fields in root document
     - JSON Objects cannot be Primary Key
     - Nested Fields cannot be Primary Key
     - Hidden fields cannot be Primary Key